 Individual research in a specialized topic not ordinarily treated in a Museum Studies core course for which there is a member of the graduate faculty competent and willing to direct a research project.
 Prerequisite: Consent of instructor.
 RSH.

 Directed reading in an area of Museum Studies in which there is no particular course in the Museum Studies program or in cooperating departments but in which there is a member of the graduate faculty competent and willing to direct a program study.
 Prerequisite: Consent of instructor.
 IND.

 Provides directed, practical experience in research, collection, care, and management, public education, and exhibits with emphasis to suit the particular requirements of each student.
 Graded on a satisfactory/unsatisfactory basis.
-(Same as AMS 799, ANTH 799, BIOL 799, GEOL 723, and HIST 799.)
+(Same as AMS 799, ANTH 799, and GEOL 723.)
 INT.